kustomq/counter_glyph_toy_public_release/README.md

 📦 **Download**

-Download the `.apk` file under the releases folder or use the [releases](../../releases) feature in this repository.
+Download the appropriate `.apk` file for your device under the releases folder or use the [releases](../../releases) feature in this repository.

 ---